There are certain things in life that just go together.

 Partnering with another company to create a co-branding campaign is an excellent strategy to build better awareness, increase buzz, and combine resources.

-The seven examples we’ve provided are all ways where corporations have made this process work, but that doesn’t mean you have to be a huge retailer to try out co-branding.
+The co-branding examples we’ve provided are where corporations have made this process work, but that doesn’t mean you have to be a huge retailer to try out co-branding.